Taboos and therapists who don't understand: Mental health struggles more complicated for BIPOC youth | CBC News

 "And because of that, I tried to harm myself."

-From cultural stigmas, to finding someone to talk to who understands your background, he says BIPOC youth face unique obstacles to getting mental health help and is sharing his experience to help others.
+From cultural stigma to finding someone to talk to who understands your background, he says BIPOC youth face unique obstacles to getting mental health help and is sharing his experience to help others.

 'It's just taboo'

-Drayton Mulindabigwi Jabo also felt at a loss, when the 21-year-old University of Ottawa student found himself struggling with his mental health in the pandemic's early days.
+Drayton Mulindabigwi Jabo, now 21 and at the University of Ottawa, also felt at a loss in the pandemic's early days.

-Back then, Mulindabigwi was in Grade 12 and had big plans for graduation and beyond, including a school trip to Costa Rica and applications for pre-medical school.
+Back then, Mulindabigwi was in Grade 12 back then and had big plans for graduation and beyond, including a school trip to Costa Rica and applications for pre-medical school.

 When everything was suddenly cancelled, Mulindabigwi said he found himself feeling helpless and anxious about his future.